omidcc/misfit-test/README.md

     $ git clone https://github.com/omidcc/misfit-test.git

 #### 2. Database preperation
-Inside misfit folder there is another folder called "DbScript".
+Inside "misfit-test" folder there is another folder called "DbScript".
 Open the script in sql server management studio. press ctrl+a to select the entire script and execute the query.
 Now refresh the database names.
 There will be a new database appearing named "KhairulMisfitTestDB".

 #### 3. Connection string change
-Inside misfit>Misfit.Web project there is a appsettings.json file.
+Inside /misfit-test/Misfit.Web project there is a appsettings.json file.
 Open the file in a text editor.
 That looks like below:
 ```
 "MisfitConnection": "data source=localhost; initial catalog=KhairulMisfitTestDB;persist security info=True; User ID=YourDBUserID;Password=YourDbPassword;"